trixi-framework/smesh/development.md

    * Click on "Publish release".
 7) The new release is immediately usable and visible on the release page \o/
-8) To make sure people do not mistake the latest state of `main` as the latest release, we set the version in the `Project.toml` to a *development* version.
+8) To make sure people do not mistake the latest state of `main` as the latest release, we set the version in the `VERSION` file to a *development* version.
 The development version should be the latest released version, with the patch version incremented by one, and the `-dev` suffix added.
 For example, if you just released `v0.3.0`, the new development version should be `v0.3.1-dev`.
 If you just released `v0.2.4`, the new development